-Philadelphia food pantries.
+Philadelphia free food pantries.

 Support is also provided by the Coalition Against Hunger in Philadelphia.
 This regional non-profit can provide free information on food pantries and feeding sites, including meal locations for children during the summer and seniors.
 However, maybe even more important, staff from the coalition help with applying for government assistance, ranging from disability to SNAP food stamps or LIHEAP.
 However, low income families can apply for many other services as well, and this is all offered at no cost.
 More on Greater Philadelphia Coalition Against Hunger.